 Hiring a new employee can be an exciting and daunting task.
 An employer must comply with various laws related to hiring a new employee.
 In this article, you can find answers to some of the frequently asked questions when it comes to hiring a new employee.
 For more articles related to this topic, see FindLaw's The Hiring Process section.

-What laws do I generally need to follow when hiring a new employee?
+What general laws do I need to follow when hiring a new employee?

-Should I have the new employee sign an employment contract?
+Should I have a new employee sign an employment contract?

 Not necessarily.
-There is no requirement that employers make written contracts with their employees, but it may make sense for higher-level workers or in employees in complex working arrangements.
-Specifying each party's rights and obligations can be helpful, but restrictive, so balance the needs of each party before having a new employee sign a written employment contract.
+Employers aren't required to have written contracts with their employees.
+However, a written contract may make sense for higher-level workers or for employees in complex working arrangements.
+Specifying each party's rights and obligations can be both helpful and restrictive, so balance the needs of each party before having a new employee sign a written employment contract.

-Are there any special rules I need to consider when hiring foreign worker?
+Are there any special rules I need to consider when hiring a foreign worker?

 Yes.
-It is illegal to discriminate against applicants and employees based on their national origin or citizenship, so never ask a potential employee where he or she comes from.
-Instead, ask whether the potential employee is legally authorized to work in the United States on a full-time basis.
+It's illegal to discriminate against applicants and employees based on their national origin or citizenship, so never ask a potential employee where he or she is from.
+Instead, ask whether the potential employee is legally authorized to work in the U.S. on a full-time basis.

 Are there any special rules I need to consider when hiring an independent contractor?